turingschool/backend-curriculum-site/module2/lessons/cart_implementation.md

 ### Controller Cleanup

 Our feature tests are still in bad shape.
 Our newest test should pass, but if you run all the tests you'll see a lot of failures.
-It's from the line in our `application.html.erb` where we call `@cart.total_count`. `@cart` is nil because, although we set it in our `SongsController#index` and `CartsController#create`, we didn't set it in every action.
+It's from the line in our `application.html.erb` where we call `@cart.total_count`. `@cart` is nil because, although we set it in our `SongsController#index` and `CartController#update`, we didn't set it in every action.
 We *could* go through every action and add the line `@cart = Cart.new(session[:cart])` to each one, but that wouldn't be very DRY.
 Instead, let's do some refactoring.

 Instead of creating an `@cart` all over the place, we'll make a method on our `ApplicationController` that will handle creating the `Cart` object: